Parents and Families

 - What is the quarterly/annual expense associated with membership?
 How does this vary as a new member?

 - What type of member is the chapter looking for?

 - Is the organization officially recognized by the University?
 If not, why is this the case?

 I am not Greek, how can I learn more about it?

 Web sites to take a closer look at:

-How does my son or daughter go about joining a fraternity or sorority?
+How does student go about joining a fraternity or sorority?